KaemonIsland/sql-cheatsheet/README.md

 The following shows commonly used string functions with examples.

+String functions can be combined and nested to get more complex results.

 ## CONCAT

 Combines columns together, you can also include text.
 This will show the concat used in the column header.